mobilecoinfoundation/mcips/text/0025-confidential-token-ids.md

 token id, because different tokens have different minimum fees.
 To mitigate this, the enclave divides the fee by the minimum fee, deriving a new value called `priority` which is revealed to the node to sort the transactions.

+For technical reasons, the minimum fee of every token now has additional requirements:

+* It must be at least 128 (in the smallest representable units)
+* It must be evenly divisible by 128

+This is not expected to pose any significant problems in practice, since we anticipate that minimum fees are will be > 10^6 when measured in the smallest representable units.
 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation